You are here

 - Volunteer safety personnel who serve without compensation as firefighters, members of a rescue squad or ambulance crew for a public agency.
 Public agency for the purpose of this plan means the United States, the State of Pennsylvania, or any unit of local government, department or instrumentality of any of the foregoing;

-- Teachers or students in actual attendance at a university, college academy, or other school having a regular schedule of classes;
+- Teachers or students in actual attendance at a university, college academy, or other school having a regular schedule of classes (if a student, provide the name of your school in the remarks section);

 - People for whom jury service would cause undue hardship or extreme inconvenience.